-POLITICS affect our lives every day through FDA approval of dangerous vaccines and (DogMeds) prescriptions, Animal Rights Pet Laws, and Shelters that don't.
-That's why those issues become PROJECTS and informed owners get RESULTS
+POLITICS affect our lives every day in the real world and in the dog world.
+That's why issues became PROJECTS and informed owners get RESULTS

 Will it be Human Rights or Animal Rights?